Surgery to correct a squint may be recommended if other treatments are not suitable or do not help.

 - you'll be told when to come into hospital for the procedure and when you should stop eating and drinking beforehand

-- you'll need to sort out how you'll be getting home – you can usually go home the same day, ideally with a friend or family member to escort you (as you may be sleepy); you won't be able to drive for at least a day or two if you've had surgery
+- you'll need to sort out how you'll be getting home – you can usually go home the same day, ideally with a friend or family member to escort you (as you may be sleepy); you will not be able to drive for at least a day or two if you've had surgery

 What happens during squint surgery